Regnum Christi: Federation reform

+In a November 21, 2011 letter, Cardinal Velasio de Paolis asked the consecrated in Regnum Christi to edit their core set of norms, and took force away from a more extensive set of norms.
+He set up a small commission to revise them.
+This process led to the founding of the Societies of Apostolic Life of the Consecrated Women and Lay Consecrated Men, each with their own autonomous governance.
+The approved configuration of the Regnum Christi Federation in 2019 included the Legionaries of Christ as members of Regnum Christi for the first time.

+A reorganization of Regnum Christi emerged thereafter with Vatican oversight, culminating in the 2019 statutes.
+The statutes of the Regnum Christi Federation were approved by the Holy See on May 31, 2019, after an extensive investigation and discernment on the part of the Holy See.

 Spirituality

 The spirituality of Regnum Christi is Christ-centered, springing from a personal experience of Christ's love and overflowing in an ongoing and ever-deepening relationship with him.
 It is presented in number 12 of the statutes: "Our spirituality is centered above all on Jesus Christ and born from experiencing his love.
 We seek to respond to our Friend and Lord with a personal, real, passionate and faithful love.
 Through the action of the Holy Spirit, we are sons and daughters in the Son who becomes the center, standard and model of our life.
 We learn to encounter him in the Gospel, the Eucharist, the cross and our neighbor."

-Activities of its members
+Activities

 According to the National Catholic Reporter, (at least as of 2010) members of Regnum Christi participated in study groups discussing the wisdom of Maciel's letters.
 Their highest level members, lay celibates, live in communities and focus on fundraising.

 Regnum Christi members live their mission through their Christian witness and through apostolic work.
 Their mission is carried out through various programs, apostolates, and institutions, including youth work, schools, youth missions, retreats, and other works in parishes or dioceses.

 As of 2023, there were just over 20,000 members in more than 30 countries.